-- Promissory note is promise to pay whereas bill of exchange is order to pay.
+- Promissory note is a promise to pay whereas the bill of exchange is an order to pay.

-- Promissory note is no need of acceptance whereas bill of exchange must be accepted.
+- A promissory note is no need of acceptance whereas the bill of exchange must be accepted.

-- In Promissory note maker is primary liable whereas in bill of exchange drawer is not primary liable.
+- In Promissory note, the maker is primarily liable whereas in the bill of exchange drawer is not primarily liable.

-- Promissory note is never drawn in set whereas bill of exchange in case of foreign bill drawn in set.
+- A promissory note is never drawn in a set whereas the bill of exchange in case of a foreign bill drawn inset.

-- Promissory note is not necessary protesting after dishonored, whereas bill of exchange in case of foreign bill exchange must be protested.
+- A promissory note is not necessary protesting after dishonored, whereas the bill of exchange in case of foreign bill exchange must be protested.